Transcript

 Tom Marchant: 26:29

 Really?
-I mean, but but how how envious a position to be in that you have your favorite view outside of your house.
-Uh so that’s perfect.
-And and lastly, just because food’s a big thing we talk about.
-Um restaurants, I mean, the the the epicentres of sensory experiences.
+I mean, but how envious a position to be in that you have your favorite view outside of your house.
+So that’s perfect.
+And lastly, just because food’s a big thing we talk about — restaurants, the epicentres of sensory experiences.
 Do you have a current favorite restaurant if you were going to recommend?

 Anant Sharma: 26:48

 It’s always the last good one I went to, which in this case it’s Manao in Dubai.
-And um just to mix it up and throw something in a different place.
-And and I enjoyed it for for various reasons, but it I wasn’t drinking when I turned up, I realized it was it was also a restaurant that didn’t serve alcohol, and they just had an amazing pet non-alcoholic pairing menu.
-It was just sort of extraordinary and felt like such a um treat to to be in a you know, to be in a drinking abstinence phase, yeah.
-To be sort of a Michelin restaurant, I think it’s got a Michelin, you know, and and just to have an exceptional pairing for every course.
-And it was it was um over.
+Just to mix it up and throw something in a different place.
+And I enjoyed it for various reasons, but I wasn’t drinking when I turned up — I realized it was also a restaurant that didn’t serve alcohol — and they just had an amazing set non-alcoholic pairing menu.
+It was just extraordinary and felt like such a treat to be in a drinking abstinence phase.
+To be at what I think is a Michelin-starred restaurant, and just to have an exceptional pairing for every course.
+And it was over.

 Tom Marchant: 27:30

-That’s that’s that’s that’s for us at the at the top level, isn’t it?
-Rather than being uh, here’s a jug of tap water and uh you know a diet coke.
+That’s for us at the top level, isn’t it?
+Rather than a jug of tap water and a diet coke.
 Exactly.
-Um might make nice pairings.
-Um Anna, thank you so much.
-Uh that is um you know as informed and inspiring as ever.
-So deeply appreciate you giving your time for this uh this episode of Pursuit of Feeling where we we talk about how you explore the world, and I know I know listeners will get a lot from it as I have.
-So thank you very much for your time and coming on the uh the podcast.
+Might make nice pairings.
+Anant, thank you so much.
+That is as informed and inspiring as ever.
+So deeply appreciate you giving your time for this episode of Pursuit of Feeling, where we talk about how you explore the world, and I know listeners will get a lot from it, as I have.
+So thank you very much for your time and coming on the podcast.

 Anant Sharma: 27:59